 Background

-Coleus or forskolin are used for high blood pressure, chest pain (angina), asthma, dry eye, and many other conditions, but there is no good scientific evidence to support any of these uses.
+People use coleus for chest pain, asthma, eczema, heart failure, high blood pressure, obesity, and many other conditions, but there is no good scientific evidence to support these uses.

 Safety Safety definitions